 - have a working knowledge of the Stata commands to run these models, and a thorough understanding of the output generated from such a package;

 - know the basis on which analytical strategy and model choice is made, and how the results should be interpreted.

 Who the course is intended for

-Those analysing data from medical, epidemiological, and health services research, who have used simple methods such as t-tests and chi-square tests, but who now wish to use multivariable methods to control confounding, accommodate interaction, and increase statistical power.
+People analysing data from medical, epidemiological, and health services research, who have used simple methods such as t-tests and chi-square tests, and who now wish to use multivariable methods to control confounding, accommodate interaction, and increase statistical power.

-Please note: Practical sessions of this course will be held in a computer lab, so you will not need to bring a laptop.
-Stata v14 will be used during the course.
+Please note: Practical sessions of this course will be held in a computer lab, so you do not need to bring a laptop.
+Stata v15 will be used during the course.